-Approximately 40-60% of Multiple Myeloma cases are associated with translocations involving the IgH locus at chromosome 14q32 and one of several partners including CCND1, WHSC1 (MMSET), CCND3, MAF or MAFB.
-Cases lacking an IgH translocation are associated with a hyperdiploid phenotype1.
+Approximately 50-60% of multiple myeloma (MM) cases are associated with translocations involving IGH and one of several partners including CCND1, NSD2 (WHSC1) and FGFR3, CCND3, MAF or MAFB1.

-The CCND3/IGH translocation, t(6;14)(p21;q32), has been reported in 4% of multiple myeloma tumours2.
-However, it is also characteristic of a variety of other B-cell malignancies, including plasma cell leukaemia, diffuse large B-cell non-Hodgkin lymphoma (DLBCL) and Splenic Lymphomas with Villous Lymphocytes (SLVLs)3.
-CCND3 has been identified as a putative oncogene that is dysregulated as a consequence of the translocation2.
+CCND3 has been identified as a putative oncogene that is dysregulated as a consequence of the t(6;14)(p21;q32) translocation2.
 The translocation appears to be mediated by an error in IgH switch recombination as it has been shown that in KMM-1 cell lines, the translocation disrupts a switch sequence in this region and results in juxtaposition of CCND3 with the IGH promoter, thus elevating the levels of CCND3 expression2.
-It is thought that this mechanism is similar in all cases of IgH translocation.
-Most breakpoints appear to be clustered in a region that is fewer than 200kb centromeric to CCND32 and this region is flanked by the Cytocell probe.
+It is thought that this mechanism is similar in all cases of IGH translocation.
+Most breakpoints appear to be clustered in a region that is fewer than 200kb centromeric to CCND32.

 - Area of Interest*

 This product is intended to be used on Carnoy’s solution (3:1 methanol/acetic acid) fixed haematological samples.